dennlinger/personal-website/content/posts/green-card.md

 title: "Filing for a Spousal Green Card from Abroad, An Experience Report"
 date: 2023-08-24T14:44:20-04:00
 draft: false
+hero: images/hero-green-card.jpg
+tags: ["US-Live"]
+categories: ["US-Live"]
 ---

 TL;DR: Immigrating into the US is a long and arduous process, even on "easy mode" when obtaining a permanent residence through a spouse with a strong passport.
-I detail the primary steps of the immigration process for a foreign-based consular filing process, which differs somewhat from the "standard" immigration process through US Citizenship and Immigration Services (USCIS).
+Below, I detail the primary steps of the immigration process for a foreign-based consular filing process, which differs somewhat from the "standard" immigration process through US Citizenship and Immigration Services (USCIS).
 It involves 1. the pre-conditional filing for an expedited process through a consulate/embassy (form I-130), 2. similar-ish filing of the "green card application form" (form DS-260), 3. a visa interview at the consulate, for which you 4. need a whole lot of additional forms, documents and the like.
 A full timeline can be found at the end of this blog post!

 I just moved to the United States, primarily as motivational support for my amazing wife, who will start her own PhD this year!
 The process of moving to the US is not an easy one, and I found that a lot of the sources online don't really document the process in its entirety super well.